-110 Music for Elementary School Teachers 2.5 hours lecture, 1.5 hours lab, 3 units Letter Grade or Pass/No Pass Option
+110 Music for Elementary School Teachers 2.5 hours lecture, 1.5 hours lab, 3 units Letter Grade or Pass/No Pass Option instrument, and practice using lesson plans for teaching these concepts to children.
+(FT) AA/AS; CSU.

 Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5.